medvir/DMS/Templates/Resistance/README.md

 ![](change_name_list.gif "Example of adding a new Virus to the Name list")

+### Plate layout (visible)
+Shows the index plate with the wells to pipette from including the sample nr. it correspondes to.
+Can be printed to help when pipetting the indices.

 ### MiSeq SampleSheet (visible)
 The worksheet which is later used (in .csv format) as SampleSheet for the MiSeq sequencer and after the sequencing run to start the analysis.